Continuing Review of a Research Project

 ALL research projects involving human subjects require a review by the North Texas Regional Institutional Review Board (IRB).
 Note that this review process may involve several stages or levels of review, depending on the various features of the research project and the potential risk to the subjects.

-What is Continuing Review of a Research Protocol (Progress Report)?
+What is Continuing Review of a Research Protocol?

-If a Progress Report is not filed with North Texas Regional IRB for continuing review, the approval period will expire, the protocol will be suspended, and the lapse in approval caused by the investigator’s non-compliance will need to be reported to the sponsor/funding agency as well as appropriate federal authorities.
+If a Continuing Review Report is not filed (or filed with sufficient time) with the North Texas Regional IRB for continuing review, the approval period will expire, the protocol will be suspended, and the lapse in approval caused by the investigator’s non-compliance will need to be reported to the sponsor/funding agency as well as appropriate federal authorities.

 The continuing review process follows a format similar to initial review.
-Expedited Review have their continuing review conducted on an Expedited basis; Full Board protocols needs to have continuing review conducted by the Full Board.
-As with initial review, allow plenty of time to prepare a Progress Report for an effective review before the protocol approval period expires.
+Full Board protocols require continuing review at the convened Board, or Full Board level; Expedited protocols have their continuing review conducted on an Expedited basis by the IRB Chair (or designated IRB reviewer).
+As with the initial review, allow plenty of time to prepare a Continuing Review Report for an effective review before the protocol approval period expires.

 For more details and instructions on Final Reports, see the section below on “How do I submit a Final Report?”